 Not far from Sibiu, at the foothills of the Carpathians, there is an area made of 18 old villages where the

 time seems to stand still and the old traditions are very well preserved.
-The people living in the highlands are mainly shepherds and transhumance
+The people living in the highlands apredominantly engage in shepherding,

-(taking the sheep to the mountains in summer and bringing them back to the village or to warmer climates in winter) is still practised.
+of transhumance — migrating their sheep to the mountains during summer and returning them to the village or milder climates in winter.